 It can be incredibly difficult to forgive because it goes against every fiber of our being and every reasonable thought in our mind.
 I’m sure that Robert was unable to instantly forgive Mr. Ridgway but instead had to allow God to do it for him.
 We are called to

 We should not accept sins against us as just, but rather we are called to die to ourselves and make an act of will to forgive our brothers and sisters.

 When Robert addresses Mr. Ridgway he exemplifies the Father’s love and reminds us that God is not scared of us or scandalized by our past.
 The Catechism beautifully describes the depth of God’s mercy and forgiveness that Robert shows Gary in this video.

-There is no offense, however serious, that the Church cannot forgive.
+There is no offense, however serious, that God cannot forgive.

 Jesus calls us to forgive because He first forgave us.
 Forgiveness is not a form of currency, but rather a free gift of love that in return, frees us.
 The peace in Robert’s voice is so beautiful and such a powerful witness to this.
 He is heartbroken at the loss of his daughter, but under the grief, there is a sense of steadfast peace and trust in God that has the ability to free him from an unthinkable tragedy.
 When we choose forgiveness we “let the peace of Christ control your hearts, the peace into which you were also called in one body” (Colossians 3:15).